Security Alert: Dridex Malware, Banking Infostealer, Spreads Again [UPDATED]

 But not all these users are educated about the dangers of using the web without adequate protection.
 So technology adoption is moving at a faster pace than people can protect themselves from cyber threats.

-This is also how malware creators use spam to maximize their impact, so now that we’ve seen why they prefer this method to other infection vectors, let’s talk about the “how”.
+This is also how malware creators use spam to maximize their impact.
+Now that we’ve seen why they prefer this method to other infection vectors, let’s talk about the “how”.

-- Hacking company databases – this is a bold approach, but brings in huge amounts of data for attackers (just picture the Sony or OPM hacks);
+- Hacking company databases – this is a bold approach, but brings in huge amounts of data for attackers (the Equifax fiasco and the Yahoo one are still creating ripples);

 - Compromising mailing lists – attackers might also focus on hacking servers which host mailing lists;